GeorgeHoneywood/GeorgeHoneywood/README.md

 ### Hi there 👋

-I'm a CS student at Royal Holloway, mostly interested in DevOps ands backend.
+I'm a CS student at Royal Holloway, mostly interested in DevOps and backend.
 I am currently completing my Year in Industry as a Junior Software Engineer at Cudo in Bournemouth.

-I've previously worked as a Junior Systems Administrator in the Royal Holloway Particle Physics Department, where I helped to monitor and manage their compute and storage clusters (200 nodes plus).
+I've previously worked as a Junior Systems Administrator in the Royal Holloway Particle Physics Department, where I helped to monitor and manage their compute and storage clusters (200+ nodes).

 When I'm not working I like to spend time contributing to OpenStreetMap, or getting lost in the countryside.